 Additional Tips for Apple Watch

 - During running and walking workouts, turn on Power Saving Mode to disable the heart rate sensor.
-Open the Apple Watch app on iPhone, go to My Watch > Workout, and turn on Power Saving Mode.
-Note that when the heart rate sensor is off, calorie burn calculations may not be as accurate.
+Open the Apple Watch app on your iPhone, go to My Watch > Workout, and turn on Power Saving Mode.
+Note that calorie burn calculations may not be as accurate when the heart rate sensor is off.

-- For longer workouts, you can choose to use a Bluetooth chest strap instead of the built-in heart rate sensor.
+- You can use a Bluetooth chest strap instead of the built-in heart rate sensor for longer workouts.
 To pair the Bluetooth chest strap with your watch, make sure the strap is in pairing mode, then open Settings on Apple Watch, select Bluetooth, and choose from the list of Health Devices.

 - Disabling Bluetooth on your iPhone increases the battery drain on your Apple Watch.
 For more power-efficient communication between the devices, keep Bluetooth enabled on iPhone.

 Additional Tips for iPod Shuffle, iPod Nano and iPod Classic

 - Set the Hold switch when you’re not using your iPod.
 This will prevent iPod from accidentally waking up and using unnecessary power.
 If you’re not listening to your iPod, pause it, or turn it off by pressing the Play button for two seconds.

 - Equalizer (EQ).
 Adding EQ to playback increases the use of your iPod processor since EQ isn’t encoded in the song.
 Turn EQ off if you don’t use it.

 - Backlight.
 Setting the backlight to “always on” will significantly reduce battery life.
 Use the backlight only when necessary.

 Additional Tips for MacBook Air and Macbook Pro